 Hot parent tips:

-- Watch your baby for hunger cues and feed before baby is so hungry that he is crying.
+- Watch your baby for hunger cues and feed before baby is so hungry that they cry.
 Crying babies swallow a lot of air which can cause discomfort and spitting up.

 To burp a baby: